Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

     1. **App name**: Enter a unique value for the **Drivers** function app.
     2. **Subscription**: Select your Azure subscription.
-    3. **Resource Group**: Either select an existing Resource Group or create a new one such as "serverless-microservices".
+    3. **Resource Group**: Either select an existing Resource Group or create a new one such as `serverless-microservices`.
     4. **OS**: Select Windows.
     5. **Hosting Plan**: Select Consumption Plan.
     6. **Location**: Select a region closest to you.
 Make sure you select the same region for the rest of your resources.